 The second most common inherited thrombophilia is the G20210A mutation of prothrombin.
 This mutation is a gain of function mutation where clotting activity is increased by creating more thrombin and fibrin.
-The overall prevalence of this mutation is about 2% (K. Bauer, 2021c).
-Genetic defects of antithrombin (an inhibitor of thrombin) may also occur, but the estimated prevalence of antithrombin defects is only a maximum of 0.2% (K. Bauer, 2021a).
+The overall prevalence of this mutation is about 2% (Bauer, 2019c).
+Genetic defects of antithrombin (an inhibitor of thrombin) may also occur, but the estimated prevalence of antithrombin defects is only a maximum of 0.2% (Bauer, 2019b).

-Acquired risk factors or predisposing conditions for thrombosis include a prior thrombotic event, recent major surgery, presence of a central venous catheter, trauma, immobilization, malignancy, pregnancy, the use of oral contraceptives or heparin, myeloproliferative disorders, antiphospholipid syndrome (APS), and a number of other major medical illnesses (Bauer & Lip, 2022b).
+Acquired risk factors or predisposing conditions for thrombosis include a prior thrombotic event, recent major surgery, presence of a central venous catheter, trauma, immobilization, malignancy, pregnancy, the use of oral contraceptives or heparin, myeloproliferative disorders, antiphospholipid syndrome (APS), and a number of other major medical illnesses (Bauer & Lip, 2020).
 Patients with acquired hypercoagulability have an increased risk of venous thrombosis, arterial thrombosis, or both; however, there is a low risk of recurrence, regardless of thrombophilia status (Connors, 2017).
-A rare complication of warfarin treatment, warfarin-induced skin necrosis is commonly due to protein C deficiency, with rare cases of protein S deficiency or PVL having been reported (Bauer & Lip, 2022a).

 Risk factors for arterial thrombosis are lesser known.
 The relationship between FVL and arterial thrombosis is controversial with studies reporting varying results; overall, FVL is not currently considered a major risk factor for arterial thrombosis (Carroll & Piazza, 2018; Kujovich, 2011).
 Kujovich (2018) states that FVL testing should not be performed on persons with any type of arterial thrombosis including myocardial infarction and stroke in children or adults.
-It has also been reported that while inherited antithrombin, protein S and protein C deficiencies are important risk factors for venous thrombosis, "they have little or no effect on arterial thrombosis" (Previtali et al., 2011).
-Further, prothrombin gene mutation is not consistently shown to increase the risk of an arterial thromboembolism, and "There is no association of antithrombin deficiency with arterial thrombosis" (Carroll & Piazza, 2018).
+It has also been reported that while inherited antithrombin, protein S and protein C deficiencies are important risk factors for venous thrombosis, "they have little or no effect on arterial thrombosis" (Previtali, Bucciarelli, Passamonti, & Martinelli, 2011).
+Further, prothrombin gene mutation is not consistently shown to increase the risk of an arterial thrombosis" (Carroll & Piazza, 2018).